 Cittadella in the Veneto agreed to host the first WTFC Symposium (1992) and set such a high standard of hospitality and quality that other towns felt a bit wary of emulating it.
 However Loches in France stepped up to the plate for 1993 and other towns queued up to follow with either a more modest Executive meeting or a Symposium.

 The 1994 Derry / Londonderry Symposium was an early achievement for Peter.
-With the heavy weight political commitment of the late John Hume, who spoke eloquent at the meeting the meeting in Derry / Londonderry was made possible by an early truce in the troubles.
-Both the communities within that city as well as delegates from Carrickfergus, a staunchly Ulster walled town, took part and talked peaceably together in ways that seem to have in ways that foreshadowed and may even have contributed to moves towards the peace which was finally celebrated three years later in the Belfast Good Friday Agreement.
+With the heavy weight political commitment of the late John Hume, who spoke eloquently ("If Stones could Talk...") at the meeting in Derry/Londonderry was made possible by an early truce in the troubles.
+Both the communities within that city as well as delegates, invited by Peter, from Carrickfergus, a staunchly Ulster walled town, took part and talked peaceably together in ways that seem to have in ways that foreshadowed and may even have contributed to moves towards the peace which was finally celebrated three years later in the Belfast Good Friday Agreement.
 As Walled towns delegates from around Europe, we were the first civilians to walk around the ‘London’ walls of Derry in twenty years, undermining their long standing role as a symbol of conflict and paving the way for them to become, as they remain, an historic monument.
 The walls are interpreted to explain differing traditions and differing heritages which can all be celebrated and then serve the peaceful purposes of attracting visitors and tourists.

 Meanwhile the Friendship Circle had become a partner in a trans-European tourism research project which brought together four walled towns - Chepstow, Naarden, Alcudia and Conwy – with three Universities.